michaelhyi/michaelhyi/README.md

 # Hi!
 I'm Michael 👋

 Hi!
-I'm Michael, and I'm a BS/MS CS student at Georgia Tech 🐝.
+I'm Michael, and I'm a 3rd year BS/MS CS student at Georgia Tech 🐝.
 I love low-level systems and backend engineering.
-I enjoy writing in C/C++, Java, Python, and Go; I'm also heavily experienced with frameworks like Spring Framework, Kafka, and gRPC.
+I enjoy writing in Java, C/C++, Python, and Go; I'm also heavily experienced with frameworks like Spring Framework, Kafka, and gRPC.

 ## Notable Projects